cthiebaud/openmozart.net/README.md

 I have no idea what the probability is that a genius like Mozart could have existed, but I like to think it is of a similar order of magnitude.

+*The image below contains 5 times MOZART (3 times horizontally and 2 times vertically), of which 4 are clearly readable (the 5th, vertical, is in the dark).
+The jpeg to cheat is in the directory.*

 ![5 matches](matches-5.jpg)